Make a real difference

 What you will need

-- A working with Children Check Card (if you are over the age of 18)
+- A working with Children Check Card (or be actively in the process of receiving one)

 - A Criminal Records check will be conducted by Gateways